roman-milk/roman-milk.github.io/three-sisters-a-crazy-lesbian-orgy.md

  "Well there was my old roommate Becky, which probably isn't much of a surprise, Professor Hamilton, who loves licking assholes, Jamie Wolfe a couple weeks ago, and the big reveal," she paused, drumming on the table for dramatics.

  Becky was a slut, I didn't know Professor Hamilton, but Jamie, who was in my class back in high school, was our reverend's daughter and was currently eight months pregnant.
 Yet, the pause implied we were in for an even bigger shock.
-Report_Story #3